dfyz/osm-renderer/README.md

-A work-in-progress OpenStreetMap raster tile renderer that compiles to a native Windows/Linux/macOS binary with no external dependencies.
+An OpenStreetMap raster tile renderer that compiles to a native Windows/Linux/macOS binary with no external dependencies.

-All you need is an `*.xml` file with raw OSM data.
+You do have to install [Rust](https://rustup.rs) to compile the binary, but other than that, all you need is an `*.xml` file with raw OSM data.

-Currently, you also need to install [Rust](https://rustup.rs), since no pre-compiled binaries are available.

 ## Importing data